josefmaierfl/matchinglib_poselib_ros/README.md

 Parameters can be set by editing file [./matchinglib_poselib_ros/launch/default_config.yaml](./matchinglib_poselib_ros/launch/default_config.yaml) before launching `matchinglib_poselib_ros` and/or by dynamic reconfiguration during runtime.

-Details/descriptions on each parameter can be found in the lauch file [./matchinglib_poselib_ros/launch/default_config.yaml](./matchinglib_poselib_ros/launch/default_config.yaml) or by hoovering
+Details/descriptions on each parameter can be found in the launch file [./matchinglib_poselib_ros/launch/default_config.yaml](./matchinglib_poselib_ros/launch/default_config.yaml) or by hovering over parameter names in `rqt_reconfigure` window.

 ## Usage <a name="usage"></a>